davidmat/davidmat/README.md

 - 👀 I’m interested in Data, Cloud, DevOps, Security, and all its permutations (DevSecDataOps anyone?)
 - 🌱 I’m currently learning AWS CDK, AWS SAM, Delta Lake
 - 💞️ I’m looking to collaborate on Open Source
-- 📫 How to reach me: @davidmat on twitter
+- 📫 How to reach me: david at dmat.dev, or @davidmat on the main socials

 <!---
 davidmat/davidmat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.